inveniosoftware/docs-invenio-rdm/docs/operate/customize/authentication.md

     ...
 ```

-The `fetch_roles_or_groups_names` might retrieve the user groups from the `user_info` attributes previously fetched
+The `fetch_roles_or_groups_names` function may extract group information from the previously fetched `user_info`
-or perform a new network request to fetch them from other REST APIs.
+attributes or make an additional network request to retrieve them from other REST APIs.

-When groups cannot be retrieved synchronously in the same HTTP request (slow or heavy task), a possible solution could
+If groups cannot be retrieved synchronously within the same HTTP request (for example because the operation is
-be:
+slow or resource-intensive), consider the following approach:

-1. Fetch user groups async in a celery task and store it in the database.
-The `RemoteAccount` database table
+1. Fetch user groups asynchronously (for example, in a Celery task) and store them in the database.
+The
-   contains a `extra_data` column which could be used to "cache" user groups.
+    `RemoteAccount` table has an `extra_data` column that can be used to cache the user's groups.
-2. On login, enrich the user session identity `provides` by reading the list of groups from the database.
+2. On login, enrich the user session identity `provides` by reading the cached group list from the database.
-3. Refresh the list of user groups of each user when it makes sense in the organization context.
+3. Refresh each user's group list as appropriate for your organization's needs (e.g. periodically or on demand).